 Noise Levels (Maximum)

-- Product Data : Submit manufacturer’s technical product sheet including performance data for each size and type of sound attenuator and vibration isolator furnished ; schedule showing drawing designation, room location, number furnished, model number, size, and accessories furnished; and installation instructio
+Submit manufacturer’s technical product sheet including performance data for each size and type of sound attenuator and vibration isolator furnished; schedule showing drawing designation, room location, number furnished, model number, size, and accessories furnished; and installation instruction.

-- Maintenance Data: Submit maintenance data and parts list for each type of sound attenuator and vibration isolator including “trouble shooting” maintenance gu Include this data, product data, shop drawings, in maintenance manuals.
+Maintenance Data: Submit maintenance data and parts list for each type of sound attenuator and vibration isolator including “trouble shooting” maintenance guide.
+Include this data, product data, shop drawings, in maintenance manuals.

 DELIVERY, STORAGE AND HANDLING

-- All vibration isolation devices, factory built silencers and acoustic plenums shall be provided by an approved manufac
+All vibration isolation devices, factory built silencers and acoustic plenums shall be provided by an approved manufacturer.

 All silencers shall be completely pre-fabricated of noncombustible materials and shall have a minimum insertion loss to suit equipment and required terminal noise levels and a maximum air pressure drop of 62 pa.